 Valgus knee: The angle of the knee between the femur and tibia, which allows for weight distribution to be angled closer to the point above the center of gravity (i.e., between the feet) in bipeds.

 About the Authors

 Kerryn Warren, Ph.D.

-University of Cape Town, kerryn.warren@gmail.com
+Grad Coach International, kerryn.warren@gmail.com